 What do you consider when assessing requests to keep a pet?

 Generally speaking, we allow dogs and cats in our homes.
-In flats, more consideration needs to be given to the size of the animal and the views of other residents.
-Typically, we will allow one house cat or one small dog but may reject applications for more than one pet and for larger animals.
+In flats, more consideration needs to be given to the size of the animal, size of flat and outdoor space.
 In some flatted schemes, where we don’t own the freehold, we will also need to be aware of, and comply with, any rules laid down by the freeholder / managing agent.

 Are there any additional costs for pet owners?